Are there different types of gene therapy vectors being studied?

 In the 1960s, scientists discovered small “virus-like” particles in studies of adenovirus cell types.
 These “virus-like” particles were infectious like adenovirus yet did not cause disease; hence their name—adeno-associated virus, or AAV.47 The virus itself has been researched for almost 55 years and has been developed as a vector for about 35 years.48 As of July 2020, there are two FDA-approved AAV gene therapies in the United States.49

 The prevalence of wild-type AAVs in human tissues suggests that natural infections with this virus are common.
-Up to 60% of adults have naturally been exposed to an AAV during their lifetime, but prevalence numbers can vary depending on the serotype.
+Up to 60% of adults have naturally been exposed to an AAV during their lifetime, but prevalence numbers can vary depending on the serotype.50

-45 The protein shell of AAV is repurposed as a package to protect and deliver the functional gene to the cells it is targeting to treat genetic diseases.44
+AAVs do not cause disease and are unable to replicate in the target cell without co-infection of a helper virus.45 The protein shell of AAV is repurposed as a package to protect and deliver the functional gene to the cells it is targeting to treat genetic diseases.44

 The AAV protein shell is repurposed to deliver the functional gene.38